-Students may choose the thesis option.
 A master's thesis is a written report of an empirical research project.
-The content and scope of your thesis research is to be approved by your thesis faculty mentor (Chair).
-The faculty mentor (Chair) of the thesis committee is typically from the student's degree program and should be carefully selected by the student to guide their work.
+The content and scope of your thesis research is to be approved by your thesis faculty mentor (chair) along with a committee of at least 2 additional faculty members.
+The chair is usually from the student's degree program and should be carefully selected by the student to guide their work.
 The final thesis document must then be defended before the thesis mentor and two additional faculty members.
 While masters-level projects are not expected to be fully independent of the faculty mentor's research, it is expected that each student will have made a major substantive contribution to all aspects of the thesis research, and will be the sole author of the thesis document submitted to the committee for defense.
 The thesis option is a good choice for students who are interested in pursuing more advanced graduate study in the field.

-A faculty mentor (Chair) and two other faculty members will comprise the student's thesis committee.
-The faculty mentor (Chair) and thesis committee members approve and guide a student's work throughout the thesis process.
-Only tenured/tenure-track faculty may serve as Chair of a thesis supervisory committee.
-ASU academic professionals or non-tenure accruing faculty with appropriate academic credentials may serve as a member or co-chair on master's thesis committees; they may not serve as Chair of a master's thesis supervisory committee.
-Non-tenure accruing faculty, who hold a master's or doctoral degree, may serve as Co-Chair, or member of a master's thesis supervisory committee.
+Chair and committee: A faculty mentor (chair) and two other faculty members will comprise the student's thesis committee.
+The faculty mentor (chair) and thesis committee members approve and guide a student's work throughout the thesis process.
+Only tenured/tenure-track faculty may serve as chair of a thesis supervisory committee.
+ASU academic professionals or non-tenure accruing faculty with appropriate academic credentials may serve as a member or co-chair on master's thesis committees; they may not serve as chair of a master's thesis supervisory committee.
+Non-tenure accruing faculty, who hold a master's or doctoral degree, may serve as co-chair, or member of a master's thesis supervisory committee.
+Please note, non-tenure track faculty will need approval from the Graduate College to serve as a committee member.
+The program director and graduate support coordinator can facilitate this process.
+All thesis committee members must be approved by the Graduate College before they can be included on your iPOS.